puyepuye/207-project-soulsync/README.md

 3. After the use has built their profile then the user can start matching!
 4. Once a user has matched they can start chatting with one another
 5. Users can also calculate their compability with those they've matched with on the Compatibility page

-7. Users can also edit their profile
+7. Users can also edit their profiles to update their photos or other information.
 <center>
 <img width="300" alt="image" src="https://github.com/user-attachments/assets/fd7fc67f-6d71-41e9-855a-0d6729ed642a">
 <img width="300" alt="image" src="https://github.com/user-attachments/assets/03028313-73c8-49b8-b4cc-0f07434ad780">